performant-software/Neatline/docs/outline.md

 ## Importing Items from Omeka
 Can associate individual record with Omeka item, or bulk-import large numbers of items at once.

-# Customizing Neatline

-## Architecture Overview
-Neatline can be extended by developers in lots of ways - custom layers, widgets, presenters, etc.

-## Adding Custom Base Layers
-Create WMS service, add layer properties to `layers.json`.

-## Creating Exhibit-Specific Themes
-Exhibits can be themed on an individual basis.